gbuktenica/Unicode-Substitutions/README.md

 ```

 **Invalid** is the character the is be searched for by the linter in the format of a unicode escape sequence.
-**Valid** is the character that will replace the invalid character during document formatting.
+**Valid** is the character that will replace the invalid character during document formatting or a code action.
 **Message** is the text that will appear in the problems window.

 ### Disable Default linting rules